Sport in Vanuatu

 Sports in Vanuatu are played throughout the country.

-Football (Soccer)
+Football (soccer)

 Association football is the most popular sport in the country.
 In 1988, Vanuatu became a member of FIFA and the OFC.

 Vanuatu has one of the most advanced technical programs in Oceania, particularly at youth level.
 The Melanesian nation was chosen as one of six countries globally for a FIFA pilot project whereby players are identified at a young age and selected to train and stay full-time at the national academy.
 As part of that two-year program for players aged 15–17, consideration is given to continuing school or vocational education.

 The men's national football team has never qualified for the World Cup.
-They finished fourth in the OFC Nations Cup four times and finished runner up in the South Pacific Games.
+They finished runner up in the OFC Nations Cup and they also finished runner up in the South Pacific Games.

 Basketball

 Vanuatu's basketball federation has the country's longest international sports federation membership as it joined the International Federation of Basketball (FIBA) in 1966.